sunil-gumatimath/database-notebook/indexes/README.md

-## Indexes
+# Indexes: Performance Optimization

-Purpose: Scripts and notes on indexing strategies for performance.
+This directory is intended to contain scripts and notes on SQL indexing strategies for performance optimization.

-Topics to cover:
+## Current Status:

+This folder currently serves as a placeholder.
+SQL files (`.sql`) detailing indexing concepts are yet to be added.

+## Planned Topics:

-- Creating and dropping indexes; unique vs non-unique
+- Creating and dropping indexes (unique vs. non-unique).
-- Composite and covering indexes
+- Understanding composite and covering indexes.
-- When indexes help vs hurt; explain plans

-Status: Folder placeholder created.
-Add `.sql` files when ready.
+- Analyzing scenarios where indexes improve or degrade performance, including the use of `EXPLAIN` plans.